 Look at the picture below

 When you type ‘art,’ you can see that the top videos are either from (a) established YouTubers or (b)videos with a lot of views/likes.
-The popularity of a YouTuber, the number of people who made the effort to actually hit that like button, and the general popularity of the video (evident from the number of views that a particular video has gotten) all determine the order in which you see the videos from your search result.
+The popularity, the number of people who made an effort to like the video, and the general reputation of the video (evident from the number of views) determine the order in which you see the videos from your search result.

 You can see that when we searched for ‘art,’ the first video is from Gloom, a fairly popular YouTube channel with 4.2M subscribers.
-It is also a very recent video, and has a good views per minute ratio.
+It is also a very recent video and has a excellent views per minute ratio.
 Note that it also has the word “art” in its title.

-The next few videos are either ones that have a good number of views (like 6M and 15M) or are from channels that have a large number of subscribers and are still getting a good number of views (like 5-Minute Crafts and Crafty Panda).
+The next few videos are either ones that have a good number of views (like 6M and 15M) or are from channels that have a large number of subscribers and are still getting right amount of pictures (like 5-Minute Crafts and Crafty Panda).

 If you’re looking for more YouTube views, you should definitely check out my article on 21 Strategies to get 500 Free YouTube views.

-Similar to the recommendations, the homepage of a viewer sums up the kind of content they constantly view.
-It describes the nature of what he or she likes to watch, and also includes the latest videos of the channels that they’ve subscribed to.
-This part is completely personalized by the algorithm, and we don’t really have much control over whether or not our videos pop up here.
+Similar to the recommendations, the website of a viewer sums up the kind of content they continuously view.
+It describes the nature of what he or she likes to watch and also includes the latest videos of the channels that they’ve subscribed to.
+The algorithm completely personalizes this part, and we don’t have much control over whether or not our videos pop up here.

 This is what you as a marketer should target for.
-Just like a newspaper subscription, a YouTube subscription is the guarantee that your videos are being delivered to people who have subscribed to your channel.
-Note that this is just a guarantee that your latest videos will be delivered to subscribers, but it isn’t a guarantee that your subscribers will actually watch them.
-It’s not just about getting YouTube subscribers, but keeping them engaged on your channel and making sure that they are active with your content.
+Just like a newspaper subscription, a YouTube subscription is the guarantee that your videos get delivered to people who have subscribed to your channel.
+Note that this is just a guarantee that your latest videos are provided to subscribers, but it isn’t a guarantee that your subscribers actually will watch them.

 Like any social media platform, the algorithm encourages engaging, trending content.
 YouTube also seems to support longer videos as compared to shorter ones on the same topic, because they want people to spend as much time as possible on it.